marain-dotnet/Marain.Workflow/docs/concepts/trigger-processing.md

     1. The workflow instance state is updated.
     1. If the workflow instance is now in a state that has no transitions, it's Status is set to Completed.
     1. Entry actions for the new state are executed.
 1. If an exception was thrown at any point whilst processing the trigger, put the instance into the Faulted status.
+Note that if external services invoked by `InvokeExternalServiceAction` or `InvokeExternalServiceCondition` return anything other than success status codes, this will result in an exception being thrown which will put the instance into the Faulted status.
-1. If the instance has been modified, save it back to storage.
+1. If the instance has been modified (a transition has been run, or the status has been changed), save it back to storage.

 There is extensive logging during this process, so if an exception is thrown during processing and the workflow instance does end up in a Faulted state, it should be possible to determine the cause of the failure by reviewing log messages.